Computer Lib/Dream Machines: Legacy

 After its release, it drew an underground following from media theorists to computer hackers.
 In his book Tools for Thought, Howard Rheingold calls Computer Lib "the best-selling underground manifesto of the microcomputer revolution."

 It has since been referred to as "the most influential book in the history of computational media", as well as "the most important book in the history of new media" in The New Media Reader.

 One of the most widely adopted ideas from Computer Lib was Ted Nelson's "chunk-style" hypertext.
 This type of hypertext is used in most websites today.

 As the book came out before the first personal computer and its rise in popularity, Nelson has been credited with predicting how we interact with computers in terms of arts and entertainment, like video games.
 He was one of the first to present the computer as an "all-purpose machine".

+In 1989, Microsoft Press published Learn BASIC Now, written by Michael Halvorson and David Rygmyr.
+The book and its successors used Nelson's call to action ("You can and must understand computers NOW") to encourage new audiences to learn computer programming on personal computers.
+Halvorson later credited Nelson with helping to launch the learn-to-program movement in America.
+"It is not an overstatement to say that this book and its positive message about computers and computer literacy changed computing history."